smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

 ### 8.&nbsp;&nbsp; Summary

-RVO is a compiler technique to avoid copying an object that a function returns as its value.
+RVO is a compiler technique to avoid copying objects when the object is returned as function's value.
 This optimization helps a function to efficiently return large objects while also simplifying the function's interface and eliminating scope for errors.

 C++ requires RVO only for temporary (unnamed) objects, but not for named objects.
 Also, support for RVO varies by situation and across compilers.
-Thus, it is necessary to verify if the compiler performs RVO in a given situation and rewrite code to benefit from RVO, forego RVO, or work around the loss or lack of RVO.
+Thus, it is necessary to verify if the compiler performs RVO in a given situation and rewrite code to benefit from RVO, forego RVO, or to work around the loss or lack of RVO.

 The struct `S` in [Listing A](#listing-a) is a good instrument to test RVO in a given situation.
+The code in Listings [C](listing-d) and [D](listing-d) help determine if a compiler performs NRVO in a given situation.

 Lastly, beware of the confusing use of the term RVO to mean optimization in relation to only unnamed objects, or optimization in relation to either named or unnamed objects.
-And, remember that C++17 requires optimization only for unnamed objects.

 {% include bookmark.html id="9" %}